Awards and Recognition

 UnityPoint Health - Des Moines continually receives awards for outstanding patient care and for the role we play in our communities.

-U.S. News and World Report names UnityPoint Health - Des Moines' Hospitals Among the best in Iowa
+U.S. News and World Report names the UnityPoint Health - Des Moines hospitals among the best in Iowa

 "We're very proud that U.S. News has determined the high value care we provide is on par with almost anywhere else in the country," said Eric Crowell, UnityPoint Health - Des Moines, president and CEO.
 "This designation is a cornerstone in the continuing effort to provide our patients with the best care and services available."

 Iowa Methodist and Iowa Lutheran ranked high-performing in five specialty areas:

 UnityPoint Health Recognized as Most Wired

 UnityPoint Health was recognized for the third year in a row as one of the nation's "Most Wired Health Systems" by Hospitals & Health Networks magazine.
 UnityPoint Health received the honor for its adoption of technology designed to improve and coordinate patient care.

 As health care delivery moves to a value-based system, UnityPoint Health remains focused on implementing technologies that allow for better use of data analytics, care coordination and population health management.